 Presently in India, the Rashtriya Swasthya Bima Yojana (RSBY) offers health insurance coverage to Below Poverty Line families.
 Beneficiaries can avail hospitalisation coverage up to INR 30,000, and this coverage extends to five family members—head of the family, spouse and a maximum of three dependents.
-Beneficiaries need to pay a minimal registration fee of Rs.30 under this health insurance scheme, while State and Central governments pay the premium to the insurer.
+Beneficiaries need to pay a minimal registration fee of Rs.30 under this national health insurance scheme, while State and Central governments pay the premium to the insurer.

 Read More- Health Insurance Schemes for Senior Citizens

 Hike in Budget Allocation towards Healthcare, Launch of National Dialysis Programme